infinum/rails-infinum-azure-engine/README.md

 ```

 Configuration options:
-* service_name - name of application
+* service_name(mandatory) - name of application
-* resource_name - name of resource on whom authentication is being done
+* resource_name(mandatory) - name of resource on whom authentication is being done
-* resource_attributes - attributes that will be permitted once the webhook controller receives the params from InfinumAzure
+* resource_attributes(optional) - attributes that will be permitted once the webhook controller receives the params from InfinumAzure
-* user_migration_scope - a block that will be used to get the initial collection of resources (if blank, default is written above)
+* user_migration_scope(optional) - a block that will be used to get the initial collection of resources (if blank, default is written above)
-* user_migration_operation - a block that will be called for each resource from the above collection if a matching resource on InfinumAzure is found
+* user_migration_operation(optional) - a block that will be called for each resource from the above collection if a matching resource on InfinumAzure is found

 ### Secrets